eea/garie-plugin/README.md

 exit 0
 ```

-So your directory should look like:
+### At this point your directory should look like:
 <pre>
     └── my-garie-plugin
         ├── Dockerfile